MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-can-write-kdump.md

 ---
-title: can_write_kdump
+title: "can_write_kdump"
-description: The can_write_kdump extension verifies that there is enough disk space on the target computer to write a kernel dump file of the specified type.
+description: "The can_write_kdump extension verifies that there is enough disk space on the target computer to write a kernel dump file of the specified type."
 keywords: ["kernel dump", "can_write_kdump Windows Debugging"] ms.date: 05/23/2017
 topic_type: